maggiemcc/svg-logo-maker/README.md

 Click the image below to watch a walkthrough:
 [![Watch my How to Video](./screenshot.png)]()

-## Questions
+## Contact

-To view more of my work, visit my GitHub page: [GitHub: maggiemcc](https://github.com/maggiemcc) If you have any questions, please feel free to contact me by email: maggiemccausland@hotmail.com
+To view more of my work, visit my GitHub page: [GitHub: maggiemcc](https://github.com/maggiemcc)
+If you have any questions, please feel free to contact me by email: maggiemccausland@hotmail.com